Dubrovnik to Split by Car: One-Way Rental, Route and What to Expect

 North toward Šibenik and Zadar: Another 80–150 km of Dalmatian coast, with the Krka waterfalls and Kornati islands accessible from Šibenik.

-Islands from Split: The car ferry to Brač (45 min), Hvar (about 1 hour) and Vis (about 2 hours) departs from Split port.
+Islands from Split: The car ferry to Brač/Supetar (about 50 minutes), Hvar/Stari Grad (roughly 2 hours) and Vis (2 to 2.5 hours) departs from Split port.
 Rental cars are allowed on the car ferries — but verify this with your rental company and book car deck space in advance in summer.

 Ready to book your car?